 When the soil temperature is warm enough

-Ground temperatures play a big role too, with the flush often starting when the soil temperature reaches about 50 degrees Fahrenheit, as long as other conditions are favorable.
-That number is merely the middle of the range, so if you’re checking with a soil thermometer I’d start getting excited when you’re regularly getting readings above 48 or so, about 4 inches under the surface.
+Ground temperatures play a big role too, with the flush often starting when the soil temperature 3-5 inches below the surface reaches about 55-62 degrees Fahrenheit, as long as other conditions are favorable.
+That number is merely a range, so if you’re checking with a soil thermometer I’d start getting excited when you’re regularly getting readings above 52 or so, about 4 inches under the surface.

 Here’s an article from the North American Mycological Association (NAMA) with an in-depth analysis of a few possible temperature predictors for the start of morel season.
 Essentially, it depends. 😉